-11.1 In the event of external criminal processes being commenced in relation to alleged non-academic misconduct, please consult section 8 in the Non-Academic Misconduct Policy.
+11.1 In the event of external criminal processes being commenced in relation to alleged non-academic misconduct, please consult section 8 in the Student Disciplinary Policy (non-academic misconduct).
 Where criminal processes have been instigated, formal procedures will always be used.